Apostolic Nunciature to Haiti

-The Apostolic Nunciature to Haiti the diplomatic mission of the Holy See to Haiti.
+The Apostolic Nunciature to Haiti is the diplomatic mission of the Holy See to Haiti.
 It is located in Port-au-Prince.
-The current Apostolic Nuncio is Archbishop Francisco Escalante Molina, who was named to the position by Pope Francis on 4 June 2021.
+The current apostolic nuncio is Archbishop Jude Thaddeus Okolo, who was named to the position by Pope Leo XIV on 11 February 2026.

 The Apostolic Nunciature to the Republic of Haiti is an ecclesiastical office of the Catholic Church in Haiti, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the President of Haiti, and as delegate and point-of-contact between the Catholic hierarchy in Haiti and the Pope.